-Recapture will capture the image again using the location where the selected search type is finding the image.
-Add Rep will add a representation of the image to an image collection, or create a collection if one does not already exist.
+Recapture captures the image again using the location where the selected search type is finding the image.
+Add Rep adds a representation of the image to an image collection, or creates a collection if one does not already exist.

 The Properties tab, visible in the Image Update panel

-The Properties tab gives you the ability to manually adjust different image settings without permanently altering the state of the captured image in your suite.
+Use the Properties tab to manually adjust different image settings without permanently altering the state of the captured image in your suite.
 You can change the Search Type, Tolerance, Discrepancy, Scale, and Rotate values in this panel, then press Enter to conduct a search of the current active connection to see what settings work best.
-The original settings will show to the right in red.
+The original settings show to the right in red.
 To fix the image permanently, click Save Changes.
 To revert to the original settings, click Revert Changes.

 Working with Images in the Viewer Window

 The Viewer window during an Image Update panel Diagnostic Search

 When an image is not found, or multiple instances of an image are found, the Image Update panel appears and conducts a variety of diagnostic searches.
 The results are highlighted in the remote screen window.
 Boxes of corresponding colors are shown in every location on the screen of the SUT where an image is found with one of the diagnostic searches.

 Hovering over one of these colored squares turns the square white.

 A highlighted image match in the Viewer window

 If clicked, the capture area snaps to that box, and you can use that selection to add a representation for an image collection, or fix the current image that you are working with in the Image Update panel.